Nicodavens/recommender-system/Outline.md

 Based on the history of the articles the user read:

 1. one trains the neural network on the articles already read
 2. one defines a neighborhood of wikipedia articles "nearby"

     - custom distance: increases with the distance in the graph, decreases with the popularity
     - Millions of articles ⟹ intractable to score each nearby articles within a reasonable time (hundreds of milliseconds).

         - ⟶ pre-processing of articles needed: *retrieval*
 3. one submits these nearby articles to the neural network

 # Wide and deep neural network

-*Problem*: find a tradeoff between
+*Problem*: finding a tradeoff between

 - memorization (to find articles close to what the user is known to appreciate)
 - generalization (to suggest articles to which the user is not accustomed: *serendipity*)